(LATEST UPDATED 9 August 2024)

 • Malaysian exporters can apply for NPCO through Malaysia International Chambers of Commerce and Industry (MICCI).

-How do exporters apply for the Certified Exporter status?
-The application can be made through Ministry of International Trade and Industry (MITI).
+The application can be made through Ministry of Investment, Trade and Industry (MITI).